 15. Whenever you have a disagreement amongst you, it must be referred to God and Muhammad.

 16. The Jews shall contribute to the cost of war, so long as they are fighting alongside the believers.

-17. The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion and the Muslims have theirs, their freedmen and their persons shall be protected except those who behave unjustly or sinfully, for they hurt but themselves and their families.
+17. The Jews of Banu ‘Awf are one nation with the Muslims; the Jews have their religion, and the Muslims have theirs, their freedmen and their persons shall be protected except those who behave unjustly or sinfully, for they hurt but themselves and their families.
 The same applies to the Jews of Banu an-Najjar, Banu al-Harith, Banu Sa’idah, Banu Jusham, Banu al-Aws, Banu Tha’labah, and the Jafnah, clan of the Tha’labah and Banu al-Shua’ibah.
-Doing good deeds is a protection against sinfulness.
+Doing good deeds is protection against sinfulness.
 The freedmen of Tha’labah are as themselves.
 The close friends of the Jews are as themselves.

 18. None of them shall go out to war, save with the permission of Muhammad.
 But none shall be prevented from taking revenge for a wound inflicted upon him.
-Whoever kills a man, kills himself and his household, unless it be one who has wronged him, for God would accept that.
+Whoever kills a man, kills himself and his household, unless it is one who has wronged him, for God would accept that.

-19. The Jews must bear their expenses and the Muslims bear theirs.
+19. The Jews must bear their expenses, and the Muslims bear theirs.
 Each must help the other against anyone who attacks the people of this document.
-Their condition must be one of mutual advice, consultation and charity rather than harm and aggression.
+Their condition must be one of mutual advice, consultation, and charity rather than harm and aggression.

 20. No man is liable for a crime committed by his ally.
 Support must be given to him who is wronged.
 The Jews must spend of their wealth, along with the believers, so long as fighting continues.